 4. Ensuring all required signatures and dates are present and properly authorized.

-When certifying a pay application, delineating approval authority roles is essential to maintain accountability and ensure adherence to contractual and regulatory standards.
+Approval authority roles.
+Delineating approval authority roles is essential to maintain accountability and ensure adherence to contractual and regulatory standards.
 The approval hierarchy defines decision-making levels, while authority delegation specifies the scope of approval rights at each level.
 This structured approach mitigates risk and enforces clear responsibility.
-Typically, roles range from project managers to financial controllers, each authorized to validate specific payment thresholds.
-The table below exemplifies common approval roles and their delegated authority limits:
+Typically, roles range from project managers to financial controllers, each authorized to validate specific payment thresholds:

 Approval Role Authority Delegation